Mindful Breathing at Work: 5 Desk-Friendly Pauses

 Extended exhale breathing uses a slightly longer out-breath, such as inhaling for 3 or 4 and exhaling for 5 or 6.
 The goal is smooth breathing, not pushing air out.

-Use this before a meeting, after a tense exchange, or during a short screen break.
-Let the exhale feel easy.
+Use this after a tense exchange, during a screen-weary pause, or before stepping into the next room, class, or support conversation.
+Let the exhale feel easy, like the dim light settling in a movie theater.
 If the count feels too long, shorten it.
-If counting becomes annoying, drop the numbers and simply notice the out-breath.
+If counting starts to irritate you, drop the numbers and follow the out-breath instead.

 Office workers who want a guided rhythm without breath holds may find this easier than box breathing.
 It is not for anyone who feels lightheaded or uncomfortable with slow breathing.
 Stop, open your eyes, and return to natural breath if your body signals “no.”